 The student is integrated into the research culture of the Department by joining one of the research groups.
 Students are expected to attend the Department's and research group's programme of research seminars.
 An element of the research training will be in the context of a research group and will be overseen by their project supervisor.

 Project briefing

-All students MUST attend the relevant Project Briefing session as follows:
+All students MUST attend the relevant Project Briefing session on Tuesday 8 October 2024 14:00 - 15:00 in Lecture Theatre 1.